This post may contain affiliate links. Please see my affiliate disclosure for more information.

 - Kosher salt and pepper

-- Form butter into a 6-8 inch log and roll tightly in plastic wrap.
+Form butter into a log and roll tightly in plastic wrap.
 Refrigerate until firm.

-- Slice 4 -1/4 inch thick slices of herb butter and place one slice on each swordfish steak.
+Slice 4 pats of herb butter and place one slice on each swordfish steak and allow to melt into the fish.
 Reserve the remaining butter for another use.